hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/CloudReady/20-fabric.md

 kubectl logs -f org1-peer1-79df64f8d8-7m9mt peer
 ```

 Now that you know how to use kubectl, let's learn the shortcut!
-You can easily monitor all of the the pods in the [k9s utility](https://k9scli.io/topics/install/).
+You can easily monitor all of the pods in the [k9s utility](https://k9scli.io/topics/install/).
 If you haven't started k9s yet, start it in a new terminal:

 ```shell
 k9s -n test-network